 Associate Professor to Full Professor or Level III to Level IV $2500

-H. For the purposes of promotion: If at the time of application for promotion, unit members are assigned obligations in two or more departments or Centers as part of their professional duties, recommendations for promotion from all department heads and Deans will be used.
+H. For the purposes of promotion: If at the time of application for promotion, unit members are assigned obligations in two or more departments or Schools as part of their professional duties, recommendations for promotion from all department heads and Deans will be used.